eddieantonio/cmput296/lab-3.md

 Finally, we'll use netcat to send our HTTP request to the server, and save its response.
-In the following line, replace `IPADDRESS` with the IP address Of `www.eddieantonio.ca`, and run it.
+In the following line, replace `IPADDRESS` with the IP address of `www.eddieantonio.ca`, and run it.

 ```sh
 cat my-request.txt | nc IPADDRESS 80 | tee response.bin